 Pensions remain one of the last remaining significant tax breaks available to contractors, freelancers and business owners.
-And with the sweeping changes to the flexibility surrounding how you access your pension, announced in the Chancellor’s 2014 Budget and Autumn statement, there has never been a better time to invest.
+And with the sweeping changes to the flexibility surrounding how you access your pension, there has never been a better time to invest.
+There are a variety of pensions for directors of limited company and contractors available.

 How to invest in a pension